What we know about the Beirut blast

 The spokesman for Egypt’s Ministry of Foreign Affairs said the Egyptian field hospital in Beirut was ready to provide assistance, and that it had already received a number of patients.

-Middle Eastern neighbors including Qatar, Kuwait and Iraq will also send field hospitals, medical supplies and oil to Lebanon, state-run Lebanese NNA said.
+Middle Eastern neighbors including Qatar, Kuwait, the UAE and Iraq will also send field hospitals, medical supplies and oil to Lebanon, state-run Lebanese NNA said.

 Comments